Services

 Use the CLI to create the

-.ng generate component messages
+MessagesComponent.ng generate component messages

 The CLI creates the component files in the

-folder and declare MessagesComponent
+src/app/messages folder and declare MessagesComponent in AppModule.

 Modify the

-template to display the generated MessagesComponent
+AppComponent template to display the generated MessagesComponent<h1>{{title}}</h1>

 <app-heroes></app-heroes>